 Genetic TestingOur breeding dogs are all tested for over 150 genetic issues to insure compatibility and limit the chance of inherited problems showing up later in life.
 Hybid (cross-breed) dogs are generally much less less susceptible to the genetic problems of the foundation breeds, as their gene pool has been expanded and the hereditary problems diluted.
 But genetic testing will help make certain that problems are not carried forward and multiplied.

 We also offer personal delivery (by our family) anywhere within a 200 mile radius of Covenant Farm in Concord, Virginia.
 We have regular meeting places in the Washington, DC and Richmond areas, and door-to-door deliveries can be arranged.
-The cost is $175 for delivery to Washington DC, $200 for Hampton Roads and Raleigh/Durham, NC areas, and adjusted down for shorter distances.
-Air shipping is $550 to anywhere in the continental U.S., though we prefer not to fly puppies unless absolutely necessary.
-This is the lowest it can be done for, as we are almost 2 hours from the nearest major airport.
-That cost includes the airfare, delivery to the airport, crate and airline-required Health Certificate from the vet.
+The cost is $200 for delivery to Washington DC, Hampton Roads and Raleigh/Durham, NC areas, and adjusted down for shorter distances.
+We no longer ship puppies by air.

 We offer lifetime support for every puppy that comes from Covenant Farm.
 That includes any dog that was rehomed to a new family, or any puppy that was marketed as a Covenant Farm Puppy, but came from a breeder that we mentored.
 That is most easily accomplished via Facebook, but we will deliver that support however it is needed.
 We help with advice on diet and health issues, behavior, training and whatever else you might need, to the best of our ability, and will offer resources to answer your questions, and recommend products to address health and dietary questions.